-1151 Punchbowl Street, Honolulu, HI 96813

-CATEGORY:

-Culex quinquefasciatus is currently an unlisted animal.
+- IMPORTER: Elizabeth A. Char, MD, Director Hawaii Department of Health 1250 Punchbowl Street Honolulu, HI 96813 - CATEGORY: Aedes aegypti, Aedes albopictus, and Culex quinquefasciatus are currently unlisted animals.
 Animals not found on any list are considered prohibited until placed on a list.
+Additionally, Chapter 4-

-Additionally, Chapter 4-71, Hawaii Administrative Rules (HAR), allows importation of unlisted animals into Hawaii under special permit for the purpose of remediating medical emergencies or ecological disasters, or conducting scientific research that is not detrimental to agriculture, the environment, or humans by special permit, on a case-by-case basis, as approved by the Board.
+71, Hawaii Administrative Rules (HAR), allows importation of unlisted animals into Hawaii under special permit for the purpose of remediating medical emergencies or ecological disasters, or conducting scientific research that is not detrimental to agriculture, the environment, or humans by special permit, on a case-by-case basis, as approved by the Board.